 Oh wait, I lied.
 I HAVE buffalo’d something.
-I have this Spicy Buffalo Chickpea Salad during my chickpea phase of 2010.
-It’s an amazing salad if you’re into chickpeas.
+I made a buffalo chickpea salad during my chickpea phase of 2010.

 Also, wing sauce is REALLY good with ranch.
 (If I admit I don’t like bleu cheese either are you going to throw things at me?)